-Tensioning the blade
+Tensioning the blade.

-There are a lot of differing points of view on how to tension a blade and if you should buy a blade tension gauge.
+There are a lot of opinions on how to tension a blade and if you should buy a blade tension gauge.
 Before you purchase a blade tension gauge, note the following points: Most blade tension gauges are fitted to the blade and measure the amount the blade stretches when you tension it.
 Each blade manufacturer uses a different type of steel with different tensile strength.
 This means that each type of steel has a different rate of stretch.
 For example, if you buy a tension gauge from one blade manufacturer, it is designed for use on their blades, or range of blades, and will not necessarily give you accurate readings in lbs/square inch on another manufacturer's blades because their blades stretch at a different rate.
-In reality, there is nothing quite as quick or as accurate as experience.
+In reality, there is nothing guite as guick or as accurate as experience.
+Your machine is fitted with a blade tension indicator, which measures the deflection of the tension spring on the upper flywheel.
+We recommend that you use it only as a general guide and use one of the following tensioning procedures to tension the blade.